brentdmiller/deepquor/readme.txt

    them all and then do a once-over sort. (qsearcher.h)
 5. in scanDeeper (qsearcher.cpp), when aborting a dive because a position is found known won/lost, avoid costly call to ratePositionFromNeighbors()
+6. In choosing which lines deserve greater analysis, grant highest complexity to positions in which wall drops dramatically change the score
+7. Identify "irrelevant regions" and prune wall drops in these regions, maybe by assigning artificially low complexity.